Having cancer tests while pregnant

 Tests for cancer during pregnancy

-If your GP or pregnancy doctor thinks there may be a link between your symptoms and cancer, they will refer you to a hospital specialist for tests.
 Making sure you are well is the most important thing for having a healthy baby.
-So it is important to find the cause of your symptoms.
+But it is important to find the cause of your symptoms.

 You may worry that tests could put the baby’s health at risk.
 Tests to diagnose cancer can usually be done without harming the baby.
 Your doctors will choose tests that do not risk exposing the baby to harmful amounts of radiation.
 They will try to avoid:

-If you have had tests and later find you are pregnant, talk to your doctor.
-With most tests there is no risk to the baby, or if there is it is a very small risk.
+If you have had tests and later find you are pregnant, talk to your doctors.
+With most tests there is no risk to the baby.
+If there is a risk, it is a very small risk.

 Ultrasound scans

-• if you have breast symptoms you may have an ultrasound of your breast and armpit
+• if you have breast symptoms, you may have an ultrasound of your breast and armpit

 • if you have digestive symptoms, you may have an ultrasound of the tummy or liver in the upper tummy area.